Respiratory symptoms got you breathless? Try our Equine Respiratory Panel -- we test for 7 respiratory bacteria and viruses from 1 swab!

 Test code:

-Test name: Qualitative detection of Equine Herpesvirus Type II by polymerase chain reaction
+S0072 - Qualitative detection of equine herpesvirus type II by polymerase chain reaction

 EHV-2 is highly prevalent (approaching 100%) in horse populations (Borchers et al., 1999) and has been proposed to cause, or to be a predisposing factor for, a number of distinct syndromes.
 These include “loss of performance”, conjunctivitis (Kershaw et al., 2001) and respiratory tract disease.
 EHV-2 has also been suggested as a possible transactivating factor triggering or exacerbating EHV-1 or EHV-4 reactivation and disease.
 While the association of EHV-2 with particular diseases is subject to debate, it is clear that this virus has the potential to escape and subvert host immune responses.